sarathvsgit/Calculator-Angular-Directive/README.md

-# Angular, JavaScript  calculator
+# Angularjs, JavaScript  calculator

-This is a basic Angular project  just to play around with Angularjs and directive.
+This is a basic Angular project  just to play around with Angularjs .

 Angular custom directive for simple calculator .In this project, I had created a custom directive for calculator.

 #Angular calculator directive
 ========================

-This directive allows to show calculator in your webpage.
+This directive allows to show a simple calculator in your webpage.

 Open index.html to see the example how to use this directive.